jeffwongqy/Bayesian-Mushroom-Classification/README.md

 - For the hierarchical habitat variables, the ESS drops down slightly.
 This is an entirely expected structural artifact of random effects trying to share information via partial pooling across small sub-group distributions.
 Any ESS above 100 is completely safe for inference.

-## 6.0 Posterior Predictive Validation and Inference
+## 6.0 Posterior Predictive Validation
 ### 6.1 Posterior Predictive Check (PPC)
 A Posterior Predictive Check evaluates model fit by using the parameters learned from the data to simulate entirely new, synthetic datasets, then overlaying them against the true ground truth.